JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 # SouchProd.EntityFrameworkCore.Firebird

-Entity Framework Core provider for MySql built on top of the Firebird ADO.NET Data Provider
+SouchProd.EntityFrameworkCore.Firebird is an Entity Framework Core provider built on top of the Firebird ADO.NET Data Provider.
+It enables use the Entity Framework Core ORM with Firebird (2.1, 2.5, 3.0).